nicolaka/ddc-aws/README.md

 **Key Functionalities**

 - Create a New VPC, Private and Public Subnets in different AZs, ELBs, NAT Gateways, Internet Gateways, AutoScaling Groups- all based on AWS best practices
-- Creates an S3 bucket for DDC to be used for cert backup and DTR image storage ( requires additional configuration in DTR )
+- Creates and configures an S3 bucket for DDC to be used for cert backup and DTR image storage
 - Deploys 3 UCP Controllers across multiple AZs  within your VPC
 - Creates a UCP ELB with preconfigured HTTP healthchecks
-- Creates a DNS record and attaches it to UCP ELB
 - Deploys a scalable cluster of UCP nodes
 - Backs up UCP Root CAs to S3
 - Create a 3 DTR Replicas across multiple AZs within your VPC
 - Creates a DTR with preconfigured healthchecks
-- Creates a DNS record and attaches it to DTR ELB
 - Creates a jumphost ec2 instance to be able to ssh to the DDC nodes
 - Creates a UCP Nodes ELB with preconfigured healthchecks (TCP Port 80).
 This can be used for your application that are deployed on UCP.
+- Deploys NGINX+Interlock to dynamically register your application containers.
+Please see FAQ for more details on launching your application.

 **Software Versions**

 - EC2 instances use Ubuntu 14.04 LTS AMI
-- Docker Commercially Supported Engine 1.11
+- Docker Commercially Supported Engine 1.12
-- UCP 1.1.2
+- UCP 1.1.4
 - DTR 2.0.3

 **Notes and Caveats**